 CSUSM faculty and students partner with the City of San Marcos to conduct research, gathering qualitative and quantitative data to benefit city projects that are back-logged or need additional attention.
-The Spring 2020 semester marked the fifth semester of Democracy in Action projects in partnership with the City of San Marcos!
+The Spring 2020 semester marked the sixth semester, after a 3 year hiatus, of Democracy in Action projects in partnership with the City of San Marcos!

 The spring 2020 project was a collaboration with the City of San Marcos: